George Villiers, 2nd Duke of Buckingham: Character

-The Duke was the patron of Abraham Cowley, Thomas Sprat, Matthew Clifford and William Wycherley.
-He dabbled in chemistry and set up the Vauxhall glassworks at Lambeth, (see below).
+The Duke was also the patron of Abraham Cowley, Thomas Sprat and Matthew Clifford.
+He dabbled in chemistry and set up the Vauxhall glassworks at Lambeth (see below).
 John Dryden described him under the character of Zimri in lines in the poem Absalom and Achitophel (to which Buckingham replied in Poetical Reflections on a late Poem ... by a Person of Honour, 1682):

 A man so various that he seemed to be/Not one, but all mankind's epitome;/Stiff in opinions, always in the wrong,/Was everything by starts and nothing long;/But, in the course of one revolving moon/Was chymist, fiddler, statesman and buffoon../..Beggar'd by fools, whom still he found too late,/He had his jest, but they had his estate.

 "He saw and approved the best", says Brian Fairfax, "but did too often deteriora sequi (Latin > "follow the worst")".
 Buckingham himself wrote "Methinks, I see the wanton houres flee, And as they passe, turne back and laugh at me"; his last recorded words, "O! what a prodigal have I been of that most valuable of all possessions—Time!"